 The product design, as originally conceived by the customer, included both a critical metal piece, and molded plastic parts.
 The metal piece was to be sent to a middle man, to install in the plastics parts from the molder.

 The SussexIM lean production, moldable design approach was to create an assembly that included the two molded PP parts in-line, timed to match up with just-in-time metal piece production –the last piece required.

 This enabled the production team to fully assemble the product, put it right in the box and ship it to the distribution center – a completed packaged product in 24 seconds, versus holding a warehouse full of components.

 No more middle-man.
 Further, the price was reduced, thanks to newly-found supply chain efficiencies.
 Fewer hands touching the product, even at a higher cost rate, resulted in significant savings.

 Quality was built-in and the new process passed all product testing parameters for tipping, flame resistance, crush resistance and overall durability.
 Plus, it looked great in consumers’ backyards.

-For the SussexIM customer, the reduced unit costs and overall trade and consumer success of the product resulted in (insert cool metric if available).
+For the SussexIM customer, the reduced unit costs and overall trade and consumer review of the product yielded success .

 “Our bold, integrated, in-line solution helped build success for this popular household product,” says Sales Manager Fabiszak.
 “The new product design was improved and manufacturing and assembly processes streamlined – all under seasonal deadline pressure, with our dedicated U.S. workforce in Sussex, Wisconsin.